 This kit was created around an Advanced Dungeons & Dragons campaign I ran for 9 years.
 Inspired by Stephen King’s Dark Tower series of novels, the campaign combined elements of the Planescape, Dark Sun, and Gamma World campaign settings.
+Stay tuned for the 5e conversion of this kit.
 Enjoy!

 Gunslingers are the defenders of the world of light and order, a world that often has left them behind.
 Originally a kind of knighthood, much like King Arthur’s knights, the gunslingers are unflinchingly devoted to the preservation and defense of the Dark Tower, a black spire that stands at the nexus of all the worlds in the Prime Material Plane, and holds it together.
 There are ancient forces of chaos and darkness which seek to rule the multiverse.
 To do so they must destroy the Tower and its aspects throughout the Prime Material, before they can reshape existence in their own image…or not at all.